Minamitorishima: Resumed Japanese administration

-The Marcus Island station was transferred from the U.S. Coast Guard to the Japan Maritime Self Defense Force (JMSDF) on 30 September 1993 and was closed on 1 December 2009.
+The Marcus Island station was transferred from the U.S. Coast Guard to the Japan Maritime Self Defense Force (JMSDF) in September 1993 and was closed in December 2009.

-The island is currently used for weather observation and has a radio station, but little else.
-The JMSDF garrison was supplied by C-130s from Iruma Air Base, or by C-130s from Haneda or Atsugi Air Base with flights via Iwo Jima on a weekly basis.
+The island is used for weather observation and has a radio station, but little else.
+The JMSDF garrison was supplied by C-130s from Iruma Air Base, or by C-130s from Haneda or Atsugi Air Base, with flights via Iwo Jima on a weekly basis.
 The runway of Minami Torishima Airport is only 1300 m long and cannot handle large aircraft.

 Climate

 Minamitorishima has a tropical savanna climate (Köppen climate classification Aw), with warm to hot temperatures throughout the year.
-The wettest months are July and August, while the driest months are February and March.
-It has the highest average temperature in Japan of 25 C. Temperature extremes range from 13.8 C on February 10, 1976 to 35.6 C on July 17, 1951.
+The wettest months are July and August.
+The driest months are February and March.
+It has the highest average temperature in Japan, at 25 C. Temperature extremes range from 13.8 C on February 10, 1976, to the highest, at 35.6 C on July 17, 1951.